A student can grow from preschool through a doctorate without leaving Greeley!

 Aims opened a new physical education and recreation facility on its Greeley campus, and a new Public Safety Institute in Windsor within the past three years.
 A new Applied Technology and Trades Center opens in fall 2017.
 A key player in workforce development and training initiatives, Aims is also a member of the Northern Colorado Manufacturing Partnership.

-For over 28 years, IBMC College has provided career training and helped thousands of individuals find employment in their specific fields of study.
-IBMC College is nationally accredited by the Accrediting Council of Independent Colleges and Schools (ACICS).
-The college offers degree, diploma and certificate programs in Business, Computer Technology, Cosmetology, Dental Assisting, Healthcare, Massage, Personal Training and Paralegal Studies at locations throughout Colorado and southern Wyoming.
+For over 30 years, IBMC College has provided life-changing career training and helped thousands of individuals find employment in their specific fields of study.
+IBMC College is nationally accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
+The College offers degree, diploma and certificate programs in Business, Cosmetology, Dental Assisting, Healthcare, Massage Therapy, and Paralegal Studies at its three campus locations throughout northern Colorado.

 University of Northern Colorado